-The Series 2500-CM flow system adds a catalytic methanizer and actuated value to switch sample flow through the methanizer.
-The 2500-CM can operate in basic THA only mode and as a THA with methanizer, which converts CO and CO2 to CH4 providing total concentration of CO plus CO2.
+The Series 2500-CM flow system adds a catalytic methanizer and actuated valve to switch sample flow through the methanizer.
+The 2500-CM can operate in basic THA only mode and as a THA with methanizer, which converts CO and CO_2 to CH_4 providing total concentration of CO plus CO_2 .